 What Are Chimney Liners?

-A chimney liner or flue liner basically forms a barrier between what’s coming out of your firebox, furnace or stove, and the actual structural components of this passageway.
+A chimney liner, or flue liner, basically forms a barrier between what’s coming out of your firebox, furnace or stove, and the actual structural components of this passageway.
 This barrier can be made of fire-clay flue tile, stainless steel, or aluminum, depending on the type of system it’s venting.
-The inner layer runs through the inside of a chimney and safely contains all of the products of combustion until they exit the home.
-It must be maintained and kept in good condition or else smoke, heat, and CO will enter the airspace of your chimney and walls causing serious safety concerns, including, but not limited to: carbon monoxide poisoning and fire beyond the designated fire walls.
+The inner layer runs through the inside of a chimney and contains all the products of combustion until they exit the home.
+It must be maintained or smoke, heat, and CO will enter the airspace of your chimney and walls causing serious safety concerns, including carbon monoxide poisoning and fire beyond the designated fire walls.

 Three Main Functions of a Chimney Liner

-- Lining your chimney correctly provides the right sized flue for maximum efficiency of appliances.
-Today’s wood stoves and gas/oil furnaces require a correctly sized flue to function properly.
+- Lining your chimney correctly provides the right size flue for maximum efficiency of appliances.
+Today’s wood stoves, and gas or oil furnaces, require a correctly sized flue to function properly.
 It is the role of the chimney system to provide a safe passage for the products of combustion to escape.
-An improperly sized flue can lead to substantial creosote buildup in fireplaces/ wood burning stoves, and produce crippling amounts of structural damage due to condensation with natural gas appliances.
+An improperly sized flue can lead to substantial creosote buildup in fireplaces & wood burning stoves, and produce crippling amounts of structural damage due to condensation with natural gas appliances.

 How They Protect You & Your Property

-Chimney liner repair or replacement can be what stands between you and a whole host of problems.
-When installed properly, inspected regularly, and kept in good condition, this channel performs several fundamental, efficiency, protective, and even life-saving duties.
+Chimney liner repair or replacement can be what stands between you and a host of problems.
+When installed properly, inspected regularly, and kept in good condition, this channel performs several duties.